 Which side of the shade sail faces out?

-When installing the shade sail, you must install with seams facing downward and allow a 30-40 degree angle between at least 2 corners so your sail is installed properly on a slant.
+When installing the shade sail, you must install with seams facing downward and allow a 20-30 degree angle (depending on the size of your sail) between at least 2 corners so your sail is installed properly on a slant.
 This will ensure the rainwater doesn't pool in the middle and cause the fabric to stretch unnecessarily.

 What are shade sail fixings?

 We recommend investing in a specialist set of shade sail accessories and fixings, such as the ones below we supply.
 They include pad eyes for fixing to walls, posts or poles, snap hooks or carabiners for easy attachment and turnbuckles for extra tension.
 Our kits are marine grade stainless steel, heavy-duty so strong enough for any type of installation.
 For a sleek and professional shade sail look, these fixings are perfect.

 Shade Sail ideas for your home and garden

 On Google, one of the most searched questions seems to be people looking for inspiration for their Shade Sail.
 Lucky for you here at Clara Shade Sails we have written many blogs to give you loads of inspiration!
 We understand at first it can be tricky to think where can I put my Shade Sail or where will I use my Shade Sail?
 Our blog 31 Shade Sail Ideas simply gives you 31 ideas of where to put your shade sail (one of our most common questions!)
 Our most recent blog Shade sail inspiration from our own customers! allows you to see how our own customers have used the Shade Sail in their gardens, this could maybe spark an idea on how to use yours!